fago/entity_archive/README.txt

 How to use the entity CRUD API without introducing a dependency?
 ----------------------------------------------------------------

- * Add the most recent "entity.inc" include file to your module.
+ * Add the most recent "entity.inc" include file to your module, but don't list the file in your module's info file.

  * Add the most recent "faces.inc" include file from http://drupal.org/project/faces, if you have not done yet.
+Also don't list it in the info file.

  * Add the following code at the top of your module.
 Replace MODULE with your module's name.